ncagle/DNS-over-HTTPS/curl-meeting-2016.md

  - what's coming beyond HTTP/2
  - will there ever be a libcurl v8 and what should it look like? (brain storm!)

+## How do I sign up?

+This has not been setup yet.
+Hold your horses!

+## Who can attend?

+Anyone interested in curl, libcurl and related technologies.
+We may have to reserve the right to turn people down, in the extreme unlikely event that we would get overbooked.

 ## Tshirts?

 Maybe.